polyluxus/runMultiwfn.bash/README.md

 The examples folder contains a few files generated with Gaussian 09, that demonstrate some of the functionality of the script.
-It also contains a slightly modified version os `settings.ini`.
+It also contains a slightly modified version of `settings.ini`, which you might want to further modify and copy to the base directory of the script.
+See INSTALL.txt for further information.
 To Do: Provide some more wfn files for some more elements and methods.

 ---